|Full Name||Stephen Parry|

 And, ironically, Keedy was playing for Surrey in the same match.
 At the end of the summer he also led the seconds to one-day and Championship title glory.

-Parry, who will be 28 at the start of the 2014 campaign, has already played for the England Lions on the back of some exceptional performances in one-day and Twenty20 cricket, while he has spent time with the England Performance Programme camps during the winter months.
+Parry, who will be 28 at the start of the 2014 campaign, has already played for the England Lions on the back of some exceptional performances in one-day and Twenty20 cricket, and received his first call-up to the England team when he was selected for the ODI series against West Indies and the World T20 tournament in March 2014 .

 Since taking five wickets on his first-class debut against Durham University in April of 2007, the former Old Trafford Academy and Scholarship player has had his opportunities against the red ball limited, as aforementioned.